Share This :

-The reason coaches may act this way vary greatly; from the coach that simply has other things he would rather be doing to the coach that doesn’t feel qualified to be the leader of the team.
-Each reason needs to be handled differently; however, the result of the “warm body syndrome” is the same – the kids feel that they are not important.
+The reason coaches may act this way vary greatly.
+Some coaches might have other things they would rather be doing; others might not feel qualified to be the leader of the team.
+Whatever the cause, the result of the “warm body syndrome” is the same—the kids feel that they are not important.

 There are thousands of ways a coach can show a child that he or she cares.
 Here are few simple ones to try:

 - Be prepared for practice and games.
 Trying to figure out what to do will leave you looking distracted and often frustrated.
 When the coach is unhappy, everyone’s unhappy.